|

 rounds, so I'd really like to have another one to submit.
 I had a lot of fun playing around

 with the ideas and had a lot of those "oh, cool -- I could do this and this!" moments.
-I
+I haven't had those in quite a few months.

 I don't know how other writers feel, but I always feel like I'm teetering on the edge of the